ocelotconsulting/ocelotconsulting.github.io/_drafts/2018-01-08-rust-error-handling.md

 }
 ```

-Many, many functions and methods in the standard library return `Result<...>` or `Option<...>` types.
+Functions and methods in the standard library typically return `Result<...>` or `Option<...>` types.
 It's clear that
 the APIs were carefully designed to be compatible with every known platform and locale.
 Using the standard library can
-be frustratingly verbose and unintuitive to the newbie.
-Fortunately, Rust adds some nice sugar to make the experience
+be at times frustratingly verbose and unintuitive to the newbie.
+As we'll see later, Rust adds some sugar to make the
-more palatable.
+experience more palatable.

+## Panics

-But what about fatal errors like memory leaks and stack overflows?
-Rust (and Go) provide another facility for that that
+What about fatal errors like memory leaks and stack overflows?
+Rust and Go provide another capability that is superficially
-is superficially similar to exceptions but intended only for unexpected, often fatal, errors - *panic*:
+similar to exceptions but intended only for unexpected, often fatal, errors - *panic*:

 ``` rust
 // contrived example